percona/pdmysql-docs/docs/downgrade.md

     * Important: Only works for rollback if you haven't used new features

-3. From LTS to Innovation Release (Example: 8.4.x to 8.3.0):

-    * Methods Available:

-      * Logical dump and restore

-      * Replication-based downgrade

-    * Important: Only works for rollback if you haven't used new features

 Key Points:

 * You cannot downgrade to version 5.7 or earlier